Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 Most of the needed components are listed here:
 [hardware-parts](https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/Tutorials/Intel-IrriS-low-cost-sensor-hardware-parts.pdf)

-Here a brief table summary for the PCBA:
+Here a brief table summary for the PCBA, with and without a solar panel:

 ||for PCBA|for solar PCBA |